The Real Returns of the Lifetime ISA (LISA)

 How Much Can You Contribute To A Lifetime ISA?

-You can contribute up to £4,000 each tax year and the government will add a 25% bonus on top of this contribution.
-So if you contribute the maximum £4,000 this tax year, £1,000 will be added on top, by the state.
+The rules of the Lifetime ISA dictate that you can contribute up to £4,000 each tax year and the government will add a 25% bonus on top of this contribution.
+So if you contribute the maximum £4,000 this tax year, before the tax year deadline, £1,000 will be added on top, by the state.
 The contribution also counts towards your annual ISA limit.
 This is £20,000 for the 2018/2019 tax year.

 Tax Incentives To The Lifetime ISA